kourouklides/artificial_neural_networks/README.md

 # artificial_neural_networks
 This repository contains a collection of Methods and Models for various architectures of Artificial Neural Networkis.

+The code implementation is in Python (using TensorFlow and Keras libraries).

 Currently, it includes the following architectures:

 - [Feedforward Neural Network](https://github.com/kourouklides/artificial_neural_networks/tree/master/code/architectures/feedforward_neural_networks)